uvmetal/neo-burner/README.md

 # Development

 Run an interactive dev version packaged with Electron.
+This is currently the only method that will generate a working neo-burner desktop app.
+This version currently does not support wallet conversion, i.e., it can generate accounts linked to events and their respective PDFs for print out, but the web piece is in dev so any conversion would have to be done through the provided neo-burner paper wallet URL configuration.

 `yarn dev`